Get the Most Out of Your Freedom of Information Request

 Speak to a lawyer about making a Freedom of Information (FOI) request

 Matthew Pearn is a lawyer in Fredericton, New Brunswick.
-He mostly writes about lawsuits that involve businesses.
+He primarily writes about lawsuits that involve businesses.
 Mr. Pearn has appeared in the Supreme Court of Canada before!

-We wish you the best with your freedom of information (FOI) request.
+We wish you the best with your request for freedom of information.
 Speak to a law firm to get help.
 Learning as much as you can about Canadian law will help!